Why does my body ache?

-A lack of sleep may lead to exhaustion, which can cause aches and pains.
+A lack of sleep can result in aches and pains.

-Pneumonia is a lung infection that can be very dangerous if left untreated.
+Pneumonia is a lung infection that can be very dangerous without treatment.
 Pneumonia may result in an inability to get enough oxygen into the body.

 Without enough oxygen, red blood cells and tissues in the body are not able to function properly, which may cause aches and pains.